George School station: History

 George School station was a stop on the Reading Railroad's Newtown Line.
 The Philadelphia, Newtown & New York Railroad (PN&NY) constructed the station as an inducement for the George School founders to choose this site (originally the Worth Farm) over three others in final consideration.
-The PN&NY also offered to haul all building materials for the Main buildin at their cost, as an additional incentive.
+The PN&NY also offered to haul all building materials for the Main building at their cost, as an additional incentive.
 There was also a passing siding and a coal trestle at the site.
 The stone piers for the trestle still remain, although the tracks and steel supports were removed during the 1960s.
 The PN&NY was later absorbed into the Reading Railroad system.
 It later became a part of SEPTA's Fox Chase Rapid Transit Line.
-The station, and all of those north of Fox Chase, was closed on January 18, 1983 due to failing diesel train equipment.
+The station, and all of those north of Fox Chase, was closed on January 18, 1983, due to failing diesel train equipment.

 In addition, a labor dispute began within the SEPTA organization when the transit operator inherited 1,700 displaced employees from Conrail.
-SEPTA insisted on utilizing transit operators from the Broad Street Subway to operate Fox Chase-Newtown diesel trains, while Conrail requested that railroad engineers continue to run the service.
-When a federal court ruled that SEPTA had to use Conrail employees in order to offer job assurance, SEPTA cancelled Fox Chase-Newtown trains.
+SEPTA insisted on utilizing transit operators from the Broad Street Subway to operate Fox Chase–Newtown diesel trains, while Conrail requested that railroad engineers continue to run the service.
+When a federal court ruled that SEPTA had to use Conrail employees in order to offer job assurance, SEPTA cancelled Fox Chase–Newtown trains.
 Service in the diesel-only territory north of Fox Chase was "temporarily suspended" at that time, and George School station still appears in publicly posted tariffs.

-Although rail service was initially replaced with a Fox Chase-Newtown shuttle bus, patronage remained light, and the Fox Chase-Newtown shuttle bus service ended in 1999.
+Although rail service was initially replaced with a Fox Chase–Newtown shuttle bus, patronage remained light, and the Fox Chase–Newtown shuttle bus service ended in 1999.